Ha Yu (actor): Biography

 Wong was born in Guangzhou, Guangdong, China, in 1946.
 He went to Hong Kong in 1962 and worked as a part-time actor during his studies there.
 Later, he joined the television station Rediffusion (now ATV) as an actor and adopted the stage name "Ha Yu".
 He switched to another station, TVB, in 1974 and acted in a number of television series produced by TVB, especially in adaptations of wuxia novels by Gu Long.
 In early 1987, Wong co-hosted the variety show An Evening With the Stars (群斗星會) aired on the Taiwanese television network TTV.

 He immigrated to Vancouver, Canada in 1994.
 During that period, he returned to Hong Kong in 1997 to film for ATV, and in 2000, Wong returned to TVB and acted in some television series again.
 He won Best Supporting Actor at the 2005 TVB Anniversary Awards for his portrayal of a useless son in the sitcom My Family.
 In 2007, Wong acted in a few TVB dramas, most notably as "Dai Bau" in Heart of Greed.
 He won Best Actor at the 2008 TVB Anniversary Awards for his role as "Gam Tai Jo" in Moonlight Resonance.
+Wong left TVB in 2012.